Sxlitude/antinuke/README.md

 - Once it's done, go to `files` folder and edit `settings.js`
 - In secrets, put your bot token. (key = token)
 - Done! if you have problems open an issue
+#### Hosting
+- go to [freshping](https://freshping.com) & sign up.
+Also, verify your account.
+- create a new monitor using the link ending with `repl.co`
+- Done!
+Still need help? open an issue!

 ### Have issues?
 if you find a bug in the antinuke or want to ask something about the bot, you can report it by opening an issue ;)